bestia-dev/pretty_dbg/README.md

 I think this is maybe too small to be made in a new crate.
 It is just a small macro.
-I am just adding the code for this macro in my projects where I need it.
+For now, I am just adding the code for this macro in my projects where I need it.

+## playing with the Rust Playground

+Trying short Rust code in the Rust playground is great!
+It is fast and easy.
+It works just with a browser.
+Fantastic to show examples of real code, not just hypothetical code.
+I first created Github Gists for my code examples.
+Every example must be in a separate Gist.
+Then I copy the Gist identification number into the playground link like this: <https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=d5d5e264b9143f4fde16594eaea1fa09> and it just works.
+Great!

+I want to avoid using `unwrap!` in my examples.
+Unwrap is a bad, bad habit.
+Instead, I will use the crate `anyhow` and its types `Result` and `Error` directly in the main() function.
+So I can use the error propagation symbol `?` in the code like a pro.

 ## Open-source and free as a beer